capitalone/datacompy/README.md

 #### Supported versions and dependncies

-Different versions of Spark, Pnadas, and Python interact differently.
+Different versions of Spark, Pandas, and Python interact differently.
 Below is a matrix of what we test with.
 With the move to Pandas on Spark API and compatability issues with Pandas 2+ we will for the mean time note support Pandas 2 with the Pandas on Spark implementation.
 Spark plans to support Pandas 2 in [Spark 4](https://issues.apache.org/jira/browse/SPARK-44101)